 LipsFunnel: Funneling of the lips, as when you say “Oh!”

 To ensure that the top of the eyelid rests on the iris, blendshapes are used to track the current position of the eye along with your head orientation.

 BrowsD_L: Outside corner of the left brow moving down

 BrowsD_R: Outside corner of the right brow moving down

-Tweaks to your blendshapes can be made in your 3D modeling tool, or directly in the FST file.
+Tweaks to your blendshapes can be made with a 3D modeling tool, or directly in your avatar’s FST file.
 In the FST file, blendshapes are defined with the syntax:

 Here is an example of modifying your blendshapes in your FST file:

 bs = BrowsD_L = head_BS_brow_down = 0.5

 bs = MouthSmile_L = head_BS_R_smile = 0.6

 Content creators will have limited bandwidth on servers (read small print on any unlimited host plans) so optimization is important, for both the end users and content creators.
 The more polygons and larger textures you use, the more bandwidth you are using from your servers per load.
 Optimally, keep your avatar models under 20 MB.